When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

 So, here’s what’s going on:

-They take time and energy and adding on a protein shake can be a burden you’re not ready to take on.
+It takes time and energy and adding on making a protein shake can be a burden you’re not ready to take on.

 Here comes the pre-made protein shakes to save the day.